 Yeah, and I think that if we find ways to be able to test with some of that noise, maybe we can even choose exactly what types of noise, or what types of randomness we want to pursue, then we can make sure that our validation is working properly.
 And if we don’t have validation, we should probably set that up [laughs].

 We probably need some of that, yeah.
 Maybe.
 Just a thought. [laughing]

 Yeah.
 I always enjoy these interviews.
 I always learn something new.

-If you want to learn more about GDPR compliance and how Syncsort can help, be sure to view the webcast recording of Michael Urbonas, Director of Data Quality Product Marketing, on Data Quality-Driven GDPR: Compliance with Confidence.
+If you want to learn more about GDPR compliance and how Syncsort can help, be sure to watch our webcast: Data Quality-Driven GDPR: Compliance with Confidence.

 On a related subject, be sure to read the post by Keith Kohl, Syncsort’s VP of Product Management: Data Quality and GDPR Are Top of Mind at Collibra Data Citizens ’17